Home / Resume / Amazon / Warehouse Resume

 Using generic warehouse language

-Saying 'warehouse worker' when you mean 'FC picker' or 'stow associate' misses the chance to show you know Amazon's environment.
+Saying 'warehouse worker' when you mean 'order picker' or 'stow associate' misses the chance to show you know Amazon's environment.
 Use the specific department and role names from your experience.

 2